microsoft/MixedRealityToolkit-Unity/External/HoloToolkit/Sharing/DocSource/MDFiles/SharingUnityDocs.md

 ## Sync Model

-HoloToolkit.Sharing has the ability to synchronize data across any application connected to a given session.
+MixedRealityToolkit.Sharing has the ability to synchronize data across any application connected to a given session.
 Conflict resolution is automatically handled by the framework, at whichever level the conflict occurs.

 ### Primitive Types
 The following primitives are natively supported by the sync system.
 The C# class that corresponds to each primitive is written in parentheses.